bakkot/z3/src/api/js/PUBLISHED_README.md

 # Z3 TypeScript Bindings

-This project provides low-level TypeScript bindings for the [Z3 theorem prover](https://github.com/Z3Prover/z3).
+This project provides TypeScript bindings for the [Z3 theorem prover](https://github.com/Z3Prover/z3).
 It is available on npm as [z3-solver](https://www.npmjs.com/package/z3-solver).

 Z3 itself is distributed as a wasm artifact as part of this package.
 You can find the documentation for the Z3 API [here](https://z3prover.github.io/api/html/z3__api_8h.html), though note the differences below.